Published on

 Introduction

 Model Context Protocol (MCP) is an open protocol, developed by Anthropic, for connecting LLM applications with external data sources, tools, and systems.
-The implications are significant, as this enables existing software platforms to share contextual information and enhance them with the capabilities of frontier models.
-For end users, this translates into more powerful and context-rich AI applications.
+The implications of this interoperability are significant, as this enables existing software platforms to seamlessly share contextual information while enhancing them with the capabilities of frontier models.
+For end users, this translates into more powerful, context-rich AI applications and workflows.

 Table of Contents